Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 • SPAS (HONEY, APPLE, NUT) in the Dictionary of Rites and Sacraments:

-SPASY (14/1, 19/6, 29/16 August) As promised, without deceiving, The sun penetrated early in the morning With an oblique stripe of saffron From the curtain to the sofa. …
+SPAS (14/1, 19/6, 29/16 August) As promised, without deceiving, the sun penetrated early in the morning with an oblique strip of saffron From the curtain to the sofa. ...

-Open Orthodox Encyclopedia "TREE".
-Ferrara-Florence Cathedral 1438 - 1445, - the cathedral of the Western Church, convened by Pope Eugene IV in ...
+Open Orthodox encyclopedia "TREE".
+Ferraro-Florence Council 1438 - 1445, - a council of the Western Church, convened by Pope Eugene IV in ...

 • UNION in the Orthodox Encyclopedia Tree:

-• STEPHAN DECHANSKY in the Orthodox Encyclopedia Tree:
+• STEFAN DECANSKI in the Orthodox Encyclopedia Tree:

-• MEETING OF THE LORD in the Orthodox Encyclopedia Tree:
+• THE MEETING OF THE LORD in the Orthodox Encyclopedia Tree:

-Open Orthodox Encyclopedia "TREE".
-The Presentation of the Lord, a feast of the Orthodox Church, belongs to the Twelve.
-Celebrated on February 2nd.
+Open Orthodox encyclopedia "TREE".
+The Presentation of the Lord, a holiday of the Orthodox Church, belongs to the twelve.
+Celebrated on February 2.
 IN …

 • SPASSKY ANATOLY ALEKSEEVICH in the Orthodox Encyclopedia Tree:

-Open Orthodox Encyclopedia "TREE".
-Spassky Anatoly Alekseevich (1866 - 1916), professor at the Moscow Theological Academy in the Department of the History of Ancient ...
+Open Orthodox encyclopedia "TREE".
+Spassky Anatoly Alekseevich (1866 - 1916), professor at the Moscow Theological Academy in the Department of Ancient History ...

 • DIVISION OF THE CHURCHES in the Orthodox Encyclopedia Tree:

-Open Orthodox Encyclopedia "TREE".
+Open Orthodox encyclopedia "TREE".
 Attention, this article is not finished yet and contains only part of the necessary information.
-Christian Church, by...
+Christian Church, according to...

 • LEBEDEV ALEXEY PETROVICH in the Orthodox Encyclopedia Tree: